PetabyteBrain/Home-Automation/Modules/KeychainStorage/ModuleDescription.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The first step to automating processes is to find something that needs to be automated, may that be watering the plants or turning on a light when you enter a room.
+I decided to create this module as a way to make my daily life easier.
+This Module can be used daily as most people put down their things when coming home from work / school / other places.
+Due to this fact this module can easily be adapted for different objects by changing the size of it to acount for different objects like Keys, wallets, phones and others.

+After coming home you can save time by having this Module to automate different processes (for example: Turning on Lights at home, opening the blinds ...).

 ### Prerequisites

-you need these things to be able to build the Modules:
+you need these things to be able to build this Module:

 #### Hardware:
-1. One or more Esp32 boards (Amount depends on the number of Modules that you need)
+1. Two or more Esp32 boards (atleast 2 for the button trigger and for the Extension cord one, if needed more can be used but the code needs to be adjusted for the amount)
 2. Breadboard
 3. Jumpercables for Breadboard
-4. May need more depending on the Module and usecase...
+4. LEDs to show status (green, Blue, Red)
-5. 3D printer (to Print the case for the Module) ***optional***
+5. 3D printer / housing for the module(to Print the case for the Module) ***optional***

 #### Software:
 1. Arduino IDE (to programm the microcontrollers)

-With all this equipment you are able to start with your home Automation.
+After having checked these prerequisites you should be ready to build this Module.

 ### works with
-Depending on the Usecase and the Setup used there are countless possibilities for Modules to be created, for that reason I made a List with multiple example Modules that can be used as is or adapted for individual use.
+Depending on the Usecase and the Setup used there are countless possibilities for Modules to be created and adapted, for that reason I made a List with multiple example Modules that can be used as is or adapted for individual use.

+1. Keychain Button trigger.
+2. Stepper Motor Extension cord activator
+3. ... (more coming soon)

 ### Installation